Illinois Public Pension Amendment

 The Illinois Public Pension Amendment was a proposed amendment to the Illinois state constitution.
-On November 6, 2012, Illinois voters rejected it in a statewide referendum.
+On November 6, 2012, Illinois voters rejected it in a statewide referendum, failing both the 60% threshold and 50% threshold among all ballots cast.

-A legislatively referred constitutional amendment, if approved, it would have amended the Constitution of Illinois.
+A legislatively referred constitutional amendment, if approved, would have amended the Constitution of Illinois.
 The measure would have made it so that a three-fifths approval would be required by the General Assembly, city councils, and school districts that wish to increase the pension benefits of their employees.

 Passage in the state legislature

 In the legislature, the bill that referred the amendment to voters was entitled "HJRCA 49 (2012)" and was sponsored by Michael Madigan.
 It was required that, in order to qualify for the ballot, the measure be approved by 60% approval of both the Illinois House of Representatives and the Illinois Senate.
 On April 18, 2012, it passed the House unanimously, 113–0.
-On May 3, 2012 the bill passed the Senate, 51–2.
+On May 3, 2012, the bill passed the Senate, 51–2.